-For the year ended December 31, 2014, we derived 80% our revenues from our Internet advertising and provision of the related technical services and 17% from our TV advertising, compared to 68% and 23%, respectively, for the year ended December 31, 2013.
+For the year ended December 31, 2015, we derived 96% our revenues from our Internet advertising and the provision of related technical services, compared to 82% for the year ended December 31, 2014.

-The following table sets forth a breakdown of our revenue from Internet advertising and the related technical services, by industry, for the year ended December 31, 2014:
+The following table sets forth a breakdown of our revenue from Internet advertising and related technical services, by industry, for the year ended December 31, 2015:

 Industry Percentage of total revenue

-Food and beverage 45%
+Food and Beverage 48%

-Women Accessories 2%
+Women Accessories 3%

-Footwear, apparel and garments 5%
+Footwear, Apparel and Garments 8%

-Home Goods and Construction Materials 5%
+Home Goods and Construction Materials 7%

 Environmental Protection Equipment 7%

-Cosmetic and Health Care 18%
+Cosmetic and Health Care 7%

-Education Network 4%
+Education Network 3%

-E-Commerce Platform 7%
+E-Commerce Platform 11%

-Others 7%
+Others 6%

 Total 100%

-For the year ended December 31, 2014, our TV advertising revenues were primarily achieved from food and beverage, footwear, apparel and garments and home goods and construction materials industries.
+For the year ended December 31, 2015, our TV advertising revenues were primarily achieved from food and beverage, and home goods and construction materials industries.

 We employ experienced advertising sales people.
 We provide in-house education and training to our sales people to ensure that they provide our current and prospective clients with comprehensive information about our services, the benefits of using our advertising and marketing services and relevant information regarding the advertising industry.
-We also market our advertising services from time to time by placing advertisements on television and other well-known portals of China, participating in domestic and international franchise exhibitions in China and other countries and acting as a sponsor to third-party programming, as well as to our own shows.
+We also market our advertising services from time to time by placing advertisements on television and other well-known portals in China, participating in domestic and international franchise exhibitions in China and other countries and acting as a sponsor to third-party programming, as well as to our own shows.